 But there are a few footed concrete planters that I have on my porch holding things such as chocolate mint, spearmint and my favorite herb Thyme!
 Now the mints do pretty well in their planters because, well you know, MINT!
 But I struggle to keep the Thyme healthy & watered and I’ve lost the plant and had to repurchase and replant thyme repeatedly in this cement planter over the years!
 Thankfully the Plant Nanny folks agreed to send me one of their terracotta plant stakes to try.

 It’s easy to find various sizes, styles and manufactures of *terra cotta watering stakes on Amazon, so you can easily pick the one that suits your needs.

 My Thoughts, Open & Honest

-Now while the fine folks at Plant Nanny did send this watering stake to me to review for you at no cost to me, the opinions and review in this post are all me!
+Now while the fine folks at Plant Nanny did send a couple of their watering stakes to me to review for you at no cost to me, the opinions and review in this post are all me!
 I was intrigued with this plant watering stake for two BIG reasons:

 - It’s not made of plastic (a substance I HATE) but of terracotta.
 Love it!

 - It uses a repurposed bottle, which means less to the recycling bin.